Budget Allocation Policies for Real-Time Multi-Agent Path Finding: Introduction

-Interleaving planning and execution in general has been studied before, even in the context of real-time constraints in MAPF.
+\plan{DONE}{Existing solutions: solve a windowed version of MAPF} Interleaving planning and execution has been studied in the context of MAPF.
 One approach is to use a fast rule-based or learned policy~\cite{okumura2022priority,skrynnik2024learn}.
-While fast, such approaches tend to produce lower quality solutions due to their myopic nature.
+While fast, this approach tends to produce lower quality solutions due to their myopic nature.
 A more common alternative, called ``windowed planning'', involves iteratively planning for a limited horizon, ignoring collisions that may occur after the horizon~\cite{li2021lifelong}.
 Windowed planning, however, is not guaranteed to return a solution within the available planning budget.
-The key question we consider in this work is: \textbf{given a fixed planning budget, what is the best way to allocate it in cases where finding a solution for all agents is not feasible?}

-\citet{morag2023adapting} proposed a framework for handling cases where the planner is not able to return a solution in time, proposing several \emph{fail policies} that take a partial solution and modify it such that conflicts are avoided. \citet{zhang2024planning} proposed a similar framework, where planning is done during execution, as well as a more sophisticated fail policy.
-However, their focus was not on how to allocate the planning budget effectively to ensure a high quality partial solution is returned.
+Morag et al.~\cite{morag2023adapting} proposed a framework for handling cases where the planner is not able to return a solution in time.
+To handle such cases, they proposed several \emph{fail policies} that take a partial solution and modify it such that conflicts are avoided.
+Zhang et al.~\cite{zhang2024planning} proposed a similar framework, where planning is done during execution, as well as a more sophisticated fail policy.
+In both studies, the primary emphasis was placed on the general real time MAPF framework and fail policies.
+The planning itself was agnostic to the available planning budget beyond halting when it is exhausted. \textbf{The key challenge we consider in this work is to design a RT-MAPF algorithm that explicitly considers the available planning budget}, especially when we do not have enough budget to find a feasible solution.

-We fill this gap, and explore simple yet effective methods for allocating the budget used for planning within these frameworks.
-We show that by allocating the budget evenly between the agents, planners based on Prioritized Planning (PrP) can output significantly more useful partial solutions.
-Then, we consider different ways in which the planning budget can be allocated in the \lnstwo algorithm, which is a state of the art MAPF algorithm.
-Specifically, we propose a simple method to compute how much planning budget should be given to every subset of agents, based on the number of conflicts they are involved in.

-Experimental results over a set of standard MAPF maps show that using the proposed budget allocation policies yields significant advantage in terms of the ability to solve problems within a reasonable makespan.